jenncamacho/Hospital_Readmissions/README.md

 ####Correlation

 ![image](https://github.com/user-attachments/assets/9c0e8c5d-de96-4660-8ae1-c401d4351010)

-### Data Preprocessing
+### Data Preprocessing performed:

 - one hot encoding
 - target encoding
 - standard scaling

-**4. Modeling:** Select appropriate modeling techniques.
-Build and test models using the prepared data.
-Fine-tune model parameters to optimize performance.
+### 4. Modeling:

 #### Train/Test Split
-With your data prepared, split it into a train and test set.
+With the data prepared, it will be split into a train and test set.

-The goal was to develop the best model to predict whether a client will subscribe a term deposit by:
+The goal is to develop the best model to predict whether a patient will be readmitted to the hospital followed being discharged:
 - Building a Baseline Model before building the first model
 - Applying various classification methods to the business problem
-- Comparing the results of k-nearest neighbors, logistic regression, decision trees, and support vector machines
+- Comparing the results of k-nearest neighbors, logistic regression, decision trees, random forest, and support vector machines

 #### Baseline Model Performance to Exceed:

 | Dummy Classifier          | Accuracy                                   |
 |---------------------------|--------------------------------------------|
 | Train                     | 84.41%                                     |
 | Test                      | 84.40%                                     |

-### Model Performances and Evaluation Comparisons to Identify Best Model
+#### Model Performances and Evaluation Comparisons to Identify Best Model:

 | Model              | Training Time (seconds) | Accuracy | Precision | Recall  |
 |--------------------|-------------------------|----------|-----------|---------|